mctools/mcpl/usage_c.md

 }
 ```

-note that if we would have selected particles based on their position in file (e.g. transferring just the first 100 particles), we should have added a call to `mcpl_hdr_scale_stat_sums( fo, -1.0 )`, in order to avoid misleading statistics in the output.
-Refer to [hooks](LOCAL:format_statsum/) for more information.
+Note that if we would have selected particles based on their position in file (e.g. transferring just the first 100 particles), we should have added a call to `mcpl_hdr_scale_stat_sums( fo, -1.0 )`, in order to avoid misleading statistics in the output.
+Refer to [this page](LOCAL:format_statsum/) for more information.

 ### Example project with C code and CMake configuration

 The `mcpl` repository contains two small but complete examples of how to make a CMake-based project using the MCPL C API.
-Please find the example in the [examples/downstream_cmake]({{"/tree/path_to_mcpl2/examples/downstream_cmake" | prepend: site.github.repository_url }}) folder.
+Please find the example in the [examples/downstream_cmake]({{"/tree/HEAD/examples/downstream_cmake" | prepend: site.github.repository_url }}) folder.